mancusolab/twas_sim/README.md

   H2GE=0.001 # variance explained in complex trait; 0 (null) to 0.01 (huge effect) are reasonable values LINEAR_MODEL=external
   ```
-* Second, we call optional arguments to generate TWAS test statistics.
+* Then, we call optional arguments to generate TWAS test statistics.
   * In this example, we use the first reference panel to compute GWAS LD information and the second reference panel to compute eQTL and TWAS LD information.
   * twas_sim supports dynamically loading custom code (e.g., Python, R, Julia).
 Here, we use external R module to fit effect sizes (note: [external_r.py](https://github.com/mancusolab/twas_sim/blob/master/external_r.py) calls [external.R](https://github.com/mancusolab/twas_sim/blob/master/external.R) to call susieR on the simulated data).